attakdefand/rustik-system-architecture/README.md

 4.  **Comprehensive Architectural Profile**: Use the **Master-Flow** tab.
 Select your desired components and types, then click "Analyze Full Architectural Profile" to receive a multi-faceted report including interaction analysis, scaling potential, and a suggested capacity tier.
 5.  **Learn About Scaling Challenges**: Visit the **Builder Insights** tab to understand the complexities of designing and operating systems at massive scale.

+## ⚠️ Purpose & Disclaimer

+> **Educational Tool** – Rustik is for conceptual learning only.
+> **Not a Production Blueprint** – AI insights are suggestive, not definitive.
+> Real-world system design demands detailed planning, performance testing, and domain expertise.

 ## Cloning and Running Locally

 To clone and run Rustik on your local machine, follow these steps: